 It can be tough to find a safe balance as a cat parent.
 Keeping your feline family member inside the house is the best way to keep them safe and healthy.
 But sometimes, your kitty wants to get some sun and explore what the outdoors has to offer.
 If your yard is fenced, there are a few things that you can do to fully cat-proof the fence and make it safe for your kitty to spend time outside.
 Here are several ideas worth considering.

-14 Tips and Tricks to Cat-Proof a Fence
+The 14 Tips to Cat-Proof a Fence

 1. Utilize Mesh Wire